sean757/NW-Lancashire-Bus-Network-Digital-Refresh/security.md

 1. **Acknowledgment:** We will acknowledge receipt of your report within **48 hours**.
 2. **Evaluation:** Our team will assess the severity (Low/Medium/High/Critical).
 3. **Fixing:** For Critical/High issues, we aim to provide a fix within **72 hours** of confirmation.
 4. **Notification:** Once fixed, we will notify the reporter.
-If the issue affected customer data, we will inform affected customers via site banners or email (as per Claim 3.4.2).
+If the issue affected customer data, we will inform affected customers via site banners or email.

 ## 4. Safe Harbor
 We will not take legal action against you if you follow this policy, act in good faith, and do not disrupt our services or compromise user data.